dotenv-org/dotenv-vault/README.md

 $ npx dotenv-vault@latest build
 ```

 *npx makes it easy to use CLI tools.
 It requires NodeJS and npm.
-If you prefer another method of installation, see below.*
+See below for other methods of installation.*

 #### Other Installation Methods